|

 With a maximum of five hundred pieces per

-survive the ongoing world political and economic crises, and
+to survive the ongoing world political and economic crises, and

 continue to be able to produce and develop a dedicated pure research